samarabbas/temporal-documentation-legacy/docs/index.md

 can be added.
 There are different service deployment models.
 At Uber, our team operates multitenant clusters that are shared by hundreds of applications.

-Watch Maxim's talk from the Uber Open Summit for an introduction to the Cadence programming model and value proposition.
+Watch Maxim's talk from the Uber Open Summit for an introduction to the Temporal programming model and value proposition.

 {% include youtubePlayer.html id="llmsBGKOuWI" %}

-The GitHub repo for the Cadence server is [uber/cadence](https://github.com/uber/cadence).
-The docker image for the Cadence server is available on Docker Hub at [ubercadence/server](https://hub.docker.com/r/ubercadence/server).
+The GitHub repo for the Temporal server is [uber/cadence](https://github.com/uber/cadence).
+The docker image for the Temporal server is available on Docker Hub at [ubercadence/server](https://hub.docker.com/r/ubercadence/server).